jeremytammik/tbc/a/1969_chain_idling.md

 **Answer 1:** This doesn't sound like a good idea in general.

-When Revit idles you want to run FunctionA when it idles again you want to run FunctionA but with different settings i.e. subscribe to FunctionA and change what FunctionA does based on what it did last.
-Then after a set number of things that FunctionA does unsubscribe.
-In the end you are waiting for the same event in-between doing tasks with the same function.
+When Revit idles you want to run FunctionA; when it idles again you want to run FunctionA but with different settings,  i.e., subscribe to FunctionA and change what FunctionA does based on what it did last.
+Then, after a set number of things that FunctionA does, unsubscribe.
+In the end, you are waiting for the same event in-between doing tasks with the same function.

 You can use static variable etc. to store stage of FunctionA.